 - DON'T use low fat cream cheese.
 It must be full fat cream cheese.
 This adds flavor and richness to your frosting.

-- DON’T skip meringue powder/ cornstarch since that makes this frosting thicker and and helps stabilize it.
+- DON'T skip meringue powder and cornstarch since that makes this frosting thicker and and helps stabilize it.

 - You will know your frosting is ready when you scoop frosting onto your spatula and it holds its shape without dripping.